UL-FRI/ipv6-reverseproxy/README.md

 2. Add the AAAA record to your DNS.
 3. Set up a reverse proxy from this repo.
 4. Add the A record pointing to this reverse proxy to your DNS.
-5. Create the host list
+5. Create the file `domain_list` containing hostnames to forward traffic for.

+The `domain_list` file can be created in multiple ways:

+1. When you rarely add hostnames, edit `domain_list` manually.
-  5.1.
-When you have control over the reverse DNS for your reverse proxy's IP:
+2. When you have control over the reverse DNS for your reverse proxy's IP:
-    5.1.1 Set your reverse lookup (PTR) entries - add the reverse entry for your new server.
+    1. Set your reverse lookup (PTR) entries - add the reverse entry for your new server.
-    5.1.2 Run list\_from\_dns.sh to create the host list.
+    2. Run list\_from\_dns.sh to create the host list.
-  5.2.
-When you rarely add hostnames, edit your hosts list manually.
-  5.3.
-When you have multiple users and want to reduce your workload, use the flask webapp.
+3. When you have multiple users, can not add the reverse DNS entries and want to reduce your workload - use the flask webapp.

 # Nginx config

 The nginx config is split into multiple files.

-The main config is in two files under `nginx/modules/fri\_reverseproxy.conf` and ˇnginx/sites/http\_forwardsˇ.
-These files use an include directive on a file (`domain\_list`) which contains a list of the form:
+The main config is in two files under `nginx/modules/fri_reverseproxy.conf` and ˇnginx/sites/http\_forwardsˇ.
+These files use an include directive on a file (`domain_list`) which contains a list of the form:

     firsthost.somedomain.net [2001:0DB8::1];
     secondhost.somedomain.net [2001:0DB8::2];
     otherhost.seconddomain.com [2001:0DB8::3];

 That is all.